Haysto Logo

 It’s a common misconception, but you can actually have more than one residential mortgage.
 However, lenders will need to see lots of evidence that you use these properties as homes, rather than investments.

-A Buy to Let mortgage is a specific type of mortgage for when you buy property as an investment – somewhere you’re going to rent out to a tenant or tenants, instead of somewhere to live for yourself.
+A buy-to-let mortgage is a type of home loan for a property you’re going to rent out to a tenant or tenants, instead of somewhere to live for yourself.
+Mortgage lenders don’t allow residential mortgages to be used for this purpose.

 What about holiday homes?